JI4JUN/Leetcode-Every-Day/leetcode/depth-first-search/[332]ReconstructItinerary/332 Reconstruct Itinerary ad9410e732674f9f96a75d223db134b3.md

 ## 📋Optimized Approach

 The above approach is actually more in line with the solution of backtracking problems.
-In fact, the goal of solving this problem can be regard as finding an Euler path or circuit that sticks to smallest lexical order in an Eular graph or semi-Euler graph composed of flights.
+In fact, the goal of solving this problem can be regard as finding an Eulerian path or circuit that sticks to smallest lexical order in an Eulerian graph or semi-Eulerian graph composed of flights.
 There is a efficient way ($O(E)$, i.e., linear time) to find the path/circuit —— Hierholzer’s Algorithm.

 ### Hierholzer’s Algorithm